AscendingPassage.com HOME PAGE.

 In moments of silence, one can abstract oneself from all the

-neighbouring modern things, and forget the hour, the day, the century
+neighboring modern things, and forget the hour, the day, the century

 even, in the midst of these gigantic figures, whose smile disdains the

-terrible company--shut out everything save the point of an old
+flight of ages.
+The stones within which we are surrounded shut out everything save the point of an old

-thousand years--a little mosque built on a mass of debris, which it
+thousand years.
+A little mosque built on a mass of debris, which it

-new protects with its inviolability.
+now protects with its inviolability.
 How many treasures and relics and

 documents are hidden and guarded by this mosque of the peristyle!
 For